medizininformatik-initiative/clinical-cohort-definition-language/ccdl-v3-draft-tldr.md

   settled semantics, open implementation gap, changes results rather than only performance.
 - Overlap vs. containment for narrow relative windows — step 5's inherited overlap-sufficiency rule may be too lenient at 72h-scale windows.
 Not yet decided.
+- A "completion" reading for multi-clause anchors (both bounds off the latest clause, so the anchor's own clause spread does not narrow the window).
+Not reachable by decomposition, unlike the adopted per-clause reading, since the index clause would vary per patient.
+Not offered as a mode: per-clause is strictly stronger and nothing has asked for the weaker one.